 You might have more options in the online realm, considering for offline training to work, it has to be in proximity to where you live.
 However, offline might offer fewer distractions, especially if you have a family.
 Think about what works best for you and your life, then go from there.

-Life coaching is not the only career that helps transform people’s lives.
-In fact, Rapid Transformation Therapy ™(RTT™), is gaining speed as the new modern and evolved form of life coaching and therapy.
+Absolutely!
+Life-coaching is only one branch of a range of fulfilling and rewarding careers that transforms the lives of others.
+Enter Rapid Transformational Therapy® (RTT®), the new, modern and evolved form of coaching and therapy.
 You can help people not only reach their goals but also transform their behaviors and overcome life challenges.

 Are you curious and want to learn more?
-Sign up for the free masterclass and find out how you can pave your way toward a fulfilling and satisfying career that helps others improve their lives.
+Download the free RTT® Course Prospectus and find out how you can pave your way toward a fulfilling and satisfying career that helps others improve their lives.
 You can also watch this webinar, which explores what it means to train in RTT® as a career, presented by Marisa Peer herself!